What is your IQ, and is it important?

 I am not in favor of IQ tests or anything that tries to produce a value for "intelligence" but since the internet has a number of sites covering this topic, it is interesting to talk about it.

 Intelligence is something that is intrinsic and extremely complex.
 It is something you cannot put your finger on and includes many facets, features and capabilities of a person.
 A simple test cannot possibly produce an accurate result.
-Intelligence is a "life-long" creation of ability, how you handle your affairs and how you treat others as well as thousands of other aspects.
+Intelligence is a "life-long" creation of ability, how you handle your affairs and how you treat others as well as thousands of other entities.

 If "intelligence" could be assessed as making money, Bill Gates would be at the top.